Acute Care Nurse Practitioner (Adult Gerontology)

 Experiences may include rotations in general surgery, trauma surgery, trauma ICU, neuro ICU, cardiothoracic ICU, urology, cardiology, electrophysiology, bone marrow transplant and others.
 Students rotate through these various clinical teams to gain experience managing a wide range complex chronic, acute and critically ill patients.
 During clinical rotations, students are expected to participate as an active team member.
 In addition, students are included in many interprofessional educational opportunities with resident physicians, pharmacists, and other students.

 AGACNP students will complete courses in assessment, diagnosis and treatment of adults and older adults.
 Students receive a strong background in pharmacology, diagnostic reasoning and decision-making skills.
 Some courses are available online, but all clinical related courses for the program are completed in a face to face format.
 Additional coursework will emphasize interprofessional education, geriatric syndromes, health promotion in vulnerable adults and the development of the AGACNP role.

-The program provides two degree tracks: a Master's of Nursing (M.N.) or a Doctor of Nursing Practice (D.N.P.).
+The program provides two tracks.
 Both options offer a practice-focused curriculum that will support an entry into a career trajectory for those pursuing expert clinical practice and leadership.

 - The post-master's track is only available to students with previous experience as an advanced practice nurse who are returning to school to obtain eligibility for AGACNP certification.
 Programs of study are determined by "gap analysis" and individualized to each student.
 The "gap analysis" is based on the OHSU AGACNP MN program of study.